 Titan’s VIP door-to-door travel service collects you from home, for your journey to Llandrindod Wells, Wales.
 We aim for you to arrive at the Metropole Hotel (4T) between 4pm and 5pm.
-There is time to settle in following tea/coffee on your arrival.
+There is time to settle in following tea and coffee on your arrival.

 Please note: You will be asked to take off your shoes when entering Abbey-Cwm-Hir Hall.
 Slippers will be supplied by the Abbey.